JoelNiklaus/LEXTREME/README.md

 ### How to run experiments?

-The folder [experiments](https://github.com/JoelNiklaus/LEXTREME/tree/main/experiments) contains all python scripts to run the finetuning for each task seperately.
+The folder [experiments](https://github.com/JoelNiklaus/LEXTREME/tree/main/experiments) contains all python scripts to run the fine-tuning for each task separately.
 For example, if you want to finetune on the `swiss_judgment_prediction` dataset, you could do so by typing the following command and replace the curly brackets and the content therein with your variables:

 ```
 CUDA_VISIBLE_DEVICES={GPU_NUMBER} python ./experiments/run_swiss_judgment_prediction.py \